 Enter through the narrow gate.
 For the gate is wide and the road broad that leads to destruction, and there are many who go through it.
 How narrow is the gate and difficult the road that leads to life, and few find it. –Matthew 7:13-14 (CSB)

-One of the joys I have had studying the early Church and second temple Jewish literature is that it helps bring more context to the Bible.
+One of the joys I have had studying the early Church is that it helps bring more context to the Bible.
 It can also help us shed light on different themes and traditions that the Jewish/Christian people held and passed on to the next generations.
 A great example of this is the teaching commonly called “The Two Ways”.

-The general understanding of “The Two Ways” is that it presents life in a black and white scenario.
+The general concept of “The Two Ways” presents life in a straightforward manner.
 You either walk the path that leads you to God and life, or you walk the path that leads to sin and ultimately destruction.
 The origin of this teaching is speculated, but as we will see in a moment, it is all over the Bible, as well as Jewish/Christian writings outside the Biblical canon.

 Now, before we go any further, it would be good to clarify the point of this teaching.
 This is NOT meant to be a complete guide for all of life’s difficult moments and decisions.
 Life is complicated, and there are many times we will have to discern greatly what the best choice is.
+This is where wisdom comes in.
 Jesus acknowledges this when choosing to heal on the Sabbath, as healing a person is more important.
 (Mark 3:1-6)

 Rather, the deeper conviction of “The Two Ways” is that it helps the person think more critically about the choices they make every day.
 It brings to light how every choice has a consequence, and that we need to reflect if the choices we are making, even ones that seem innocent, glorify God or will disobey God in the long run.